steevka/TheTracker/README.md

 If you want to find your own icon, I suggest icons8.com's Tiny Color collection: https://icons8.com/icons/tiny-color.
 These are all 16px pixel perfect icons.

 Happy to add addional colors too!
-Send me a hex color code and your preffered color name.
+Send me a hex color code and your preferred color name.